lilypond/lilypond/Documentation/user/README.txt

 The order of headings inside documentation sections should be:

 main docs
-@refcommands
 @commonprop
 @seealso
 @refbugs

-(omit any headings which do not apply)

-Including at least one link to @lsrdir{} inside @seealso is highly recommended.
+* You must include a @seealso with at least one link to @lsrdir{}.

+* @commonprop and @refbugs are optional.

-%%%%% FORMATTING
+%%%%% LILYPOND FORMATTING

-* Use two spaces for indentation in lilypond examples.
+* Use two spaces for indentation in lilypond examples.  (no tabs)

 * If possible, only write one bar per line.
-The notes on each line should be an independent line (ie no \override blah c4 c)
+The notes on each line should be an independent line.
+  Bad:
+    \override textscript #'padding = #3 c1^"hi"
+  Good:
+    \override textscript #'padding = #3
+    c1^"hi"

+* LilyPond input should be produce via
+    @lilypond[verbatim,quote,ragged-right]
+  with `fragment' and `relative=2' optional.

+  Examples about page layout may alter the quote/ragged-right options.
+Omitting `verbatim' is not allowed.

+* Inspirational headwords are produced with
+  @lilypondfile[ragged-right,line-width=16\cm,staffsize=16,quote]
+  {pitches-headword.ly}

+* Avoid long stretches of input code.
+Noone is going to read them in print.
+Instead refer to an example input file with @lsr{}.

+%%%%% TEXT FORMATTING

+* Lines should be less than 72 characters long.
+(I personally recommend writing with 66-char lines, but don't bother modifying existing material.)

 * Do not use tabs.
 They expand to nothing in DVI output.